California Disturbing the Peace Law

 • Maliciously or willfully disturbing others with loud and unreasonable noise

-• Using offensive words in public that are likely to provoke a reaction
+• Using offensive words in public that are likely to provoke an immediate violent reaction

 Disturbing the peace is a catch-all crime that has the potential to be applied to many people each day.
 However, the statistics show it is not charged frequently.

-For instance, in 2014, the Los Angeles County Sheriff arrested 2,413 people for driving under the influence and 2,660 people for aggravated assault.
+For instance, in a recent report, the Los Angeles County Sheriff said the department arrested 2,413 people for driving under the influence and 2,660 people for aggravated assault.
 That same year, they only arrested 402 people for drunkenness and disorderly conduct.

 There are almost certainly more instances of the peace being disturbed than there are aggravated assaults on a daily basis.
 However, law enforcement does not make arrests for disturbing the peace very often.